 She has advised the following companies:

-Albert Garner is Vice Chair of U.S. Investment Banking at Lazard, a firm with which he has been associated for over 35 years, and is one of its most senior mergers and acquisitions bankers.
+Albert Garner is Vice Chair of Investment Banking at Lazard, a firm with which he has been associated for over 35 years and is one of its most senior mergers and acquisitions bankers.
 He chairs the firm’s Opinion Committee and leads its Special Committee practice.
 Over the course of his career, he has represented companies and boards of directors in a wide variety of industries.
-He has led assignments for, among others, Ameristar, Barnes & Noble, Chicago Board of Trade, CNH Global, CNX Gas, Delphi Financial, Dole Food, Dollar General, Double Click, Nationwide and 99 Cents Only Stores.
+He has led assignments for, among others, Ameristar, Barnes & Noble, CBS, Chicago Board of Trade, CNH Global, CNX Gas, Delphi Financial, Dole Food, Dollar General, Double Click, Freeport-McMoRan, GCI, Hertz, Nationwide, Reynolds America, SuperValu, Swift Transportation, Williams, and 99 Cents Only Stores.

-Previously, Mr. Garner served as head of Lazard's Capital Markets Group where he oversaw the firm's new issue activities in the fixed income and equity markets.
+Previously, Al served as head of Lazard's Capital Markets Group where he oversaw the firm's new issue activities in the fixed income and equity markets.

 Prior to joining Lazard, he was associated with an international consulting engineering firm.
-Mr. Garner serves on the board of AngloGold Ashanti.
+Al serves on the board of AngloGold Ashanti.
 He is the past chair of the Prospect Park Alliance.

 C. Stephen Bigler is a senior director with the Wilmington, Delaware law firm of Richards, Layton & Finger, P.A.
 Mr. Bigler has a wide ranging Delaware corporate law practice, specializing in Delaware statutory and fiduciary duty issues arising in transactional and operational contexts, including formation, governance, mergers and acquisitions, divestitures, financing transactions, defensive planning, and stockholder meetings.
 He has written numerous articles on, and is a frequent speaker regarding, Delaware corporate law issues and developments.
 He is recognized as a leading Delaware corporate lawyer in Chambers USA, The Best Lawyers in America, and The Legal 500 US.